 Analysis for Use of an Existing Classification: Comparison between the duties of the proposed position and the existing classifications within the university to determine if an existing classification description is appropriate.

-Applicant: An individual who submits an application or resume in response to an announced position and satisfies the stated minimum qualifications of the position outlined in the classification description or job announcement.
+Applicant: An individual who applies to a posted position via our online applicant tracking system, PeopleAdmin, and satisfies the stated minimum qualifications of the position outlined in the classification description.